GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-integration/index.md

 ### API roadmap

-The team is the process of implementing improvements to the API in light of [security considerations](https://docs.google.com/document/d/1AsrETl-7XvnZNbG81Zy9BcZfKbqACQYBSrjM3VsIpjY/edit#heading=h.vb3ujl8dnk4q).
+The team is implementing improvements to the API in light of [security considerations](https://docs.google.com/document/d/1AsrETl-7XvnZNbG81Zy9BcZfKbqACQYBSrjM3VsIpjY/edit#heading=h.vb3ujl8dnk4q).

 Some key changes that are in progress are the following: